Cileunyi–Sumedang–Dawuan Toll Road

-Cileunyi–Sumedang–Dawuan Toll Road or Cisumdawu Toll Road is a controlled-access toll road in West Java, Indonesia, which was opened on 11 July 2023, thereby reducing the trip durations of Bandung-Cirebon to around 1 hour, Bandung-Kertajati to 40 minutes, and Cirebon-Kertajati to 20 minutes.
+Cileunyi–Sumedang–Dawuan Toll Road (Jalan Tol Cileunyi-Sumedang-Dawuan) or Jalan Tol Cisumdawu/Cisumdawu Toll Road is a controlled-access toll road in West Java, Indonesia, which was opened on 11 July 2023, thereby reducing the trip durations of Bandung-Cirebon to around 1 hour, Bandung-Kertajati to 40 minutes, and Cirebon-Kertajati to 20 minutes.

 This will be the only toll road in Indonesia that has two tunnel (twin tunnel) length of 472 m each and a diameter of 14 m in Section II.
 The toll road will pass through Cileunyi, Tanjung Sari, Sumedang, Cimalaka, Legok, Ujung Jaya and Kertajati.
 This toll road will connect Padaleunyi Toll Road with Cikopo-Palimanan Toll Road.
 The toll road will connect Bandung with Kertajati International Airport, which opened in 2018.

 Construction

 Due to the fact that the entire toll road is not feasible for investors, the government agreed to construct Section I and Section II.
 In Section II there is a 472 m tunnel.
 Total cost of construction and acquisition of Cisumdawu Toll area is Rp 14 trillion.
 This fund is a combination of the State Budget (APBN) and loans from China.
 The remaining sections III to VI will be managed by Toll Road Enterprises (BUJT), namely PT Citra Marga Nusaphala Persada consortium, PT Waskita Toll Road, PT Pembangunan Perumahan, PT Brantas Abipraya, PT Jasa Sarana along 30.9 km.

 This toll road is the first toll road in Indonesia to have a tunnel, there are located in section II, with a length of 472 meters and a diameter of 14 meters.
 The tunnel has two lanes in each directions.

 The first section, connecting between Cileunyi and Rancakalong (now Pamulihan) for 11 kilometers, is officially open for use on 25 January 2022.

 On 15 December 2022, sections II and III has been functionally opened, which connects Rancakalong (now Pamulihan)-Sumedang-Cimalaka for 21 kilometers as preparations for the 2022 Christmas and 2023 New Year holidays.

 As of July 2023, both ends of the toll road have been connected and it was opened by the President of Indonesia Joko Widodo and the Chief Director of Citra Karya Jabar Tol Co.
 Ltd., Mohamad Jusuf Hamka.